njustkmg/IJCAI19_CMML/readme.txt

 --the parameters
 In the function of train:
-#'cita': parameter of ¦Ä in huberloss
+#'cita': parameter of Â¦Ã„ in huberloss

 In the main:
 #'Textfeaturepara': architecture of text feature network